MB research hero

 Mothers and Babies Online (eMB)

-A pilot study in partnership with Palo Alto University to examine the feasibility, acceptability, and preliminary effectiveness of an online version of Mothers and Babies delivered to families enrolled in home visiting programs.
+In partnership with Palo Alto University, this study examines the feasibility, acceptability, and effectiveness of an internet-based version of Mothers and Babies delivered in home visiting programs, using a user-centered design approach to modify content and delivery for implementation.

 Latest Research News